Master asset management after discovering and collecting them

 5 - Click on Apply to apply the changes.

-4. Assign your assets to the person in charge
+4. Assign assets to the person in charge

 1 - Select assets that should be assigned by ticking the checkbox on the left of the table.

 2 - Click the Edit Assignee button.
-An Edit Assignees drawer will appear.
+A drawer will appear.

-3 - Select assignees to the selected assets by clicking the Add Assignee or Remove Assignee button.
+3 - Select assignees by clicking the Add Assignee or Remove Assignee button.
 A field consisting of a list of users within the organization will appear.

 4 - Click on the Assignee dropdown and select the assignees from the list.
 You can select multiple assignees.

-In Autobahn Fit, asset tags function as a critical organizational tool for managing your device inventory.
+In Autobahn, asset tags function as a critical organizational tool for managing your device inventory.
 Assigning relevant tags to your assets allows for:

-• Targeted reporting: Leverage tags to tailor reports to your specific needs.
-Generate reports focusing on critical assets in a particular location, or those within a designated technology category.
+- Targeted reporting: Leverage tags to tailor reports to your specific needs.
+Generate custom dashboards focusing on critical assets in a particular location, or those within a designated technology category.

 Tags are fully customizable, so you can adapt them to your organizational structure.